-- your situation is stressful Worried about home, lost the job, no place to live, Something broke, your family fell apart, money ran out, drugs helped you make it, - no one was there for you, the streets offered more than home, I • never fit anywhere, YOU HAVE A LOT TO DEAL WITH
+Your situation is stressful.
+Maybe you had an unhappy home life, lost your job, or had no place to live and something broke.
+Your family fell apart, money ran out, and drugs helped you make it.
+No one was there for you; the streets offered more than home; you don't feel like you fit anywhere ...
+YOU HAVE A LOT TO DEAL WITH.